neverRare/stick-docs/reference/language/function_call.md

 power(base: 10, exponent: 4)
 ```

-When the variable is used as an argument without a label, the variable name will be used as a label.
-To truly use unlabelled argument, prefix it with `:`.
+When the variable is used as an argument without a name, the variable name will be used as a name.
+To truly use unnamed argument, prefix it with `:`.

 ```stick
 base = 10